Quitting Alcohol Timeline: What Happens When You Stop Drinking?

 What happens to the liver after quitting drinking?

-The liver will start to repair itself from alcohol-related damage.
+As soon as you quit drinking, your liver will start to repair itself from alcohol-related damage.

-In most cases, after a year of sobriety, non-heavy drinkers can expect their liver enzymes to return back to normal levels.
+In most cases, after a year of sobriety, non-heavy drinkers can expect their liver enzymes to return to normal levels.

 What happens to the stomach after quitting drinking?